stleary/stars-at-night/readme.txt

 == Changelog ==

+= 1.7 =

+Removed planetary visibility row - it was too buggy

 = 1.6 =

 Fix planet and satellite requests to heavens-above.com, since the website does not accept daylight savings timezones.